 - environmental toxicology - industrial, water, and air contamination.

-The examination is arranged into the following categories in four (4) test section:
+The examination is arranged into the following categories in four (4) test sections:

 - Toxic Plants